Mobilizes communities to provide food on the weekends to children

 In January 2018, after some field research with ten of our elementary school Weekend Survival Kits programs in the mid-Michigan area, a beta-test of a snack program to be called Weekday Survival Snacks, was implemented.

-The Weekday Survival Snacks beta-test will continue to the end of the 2018 school year.
-Regular feedback will be gathered from the ten test schools.
-That feedback will include data on how many snacks are consumed and how quickly the snacks run out in a two-week period.
-Teachers and administrators got us started by sharing information on the current availability of snacks, who is paying for the snacks, what snacks are ideal for the classroom, and the current availability for secure storage of the snacks exists.
+The Weekday Survival Snacks beta-test continued to the end of the 2017-18 school year.
+Regular feedback was gathered from the ten test schools.
+That feedback included data on how many snacks are consumed and how quickly the snacks run out in a two-week period.
+Teachers and administrators got us started by sharing information on the current availability of snacks, who is paying for the snacks, what snacks are ideal for the classroom, and the current availability for secure storage of the snacks.

 These are the facts that supported our commitment to funding this test program:

 •80% of the teachers surveyed reported that daily there are children coming to school without snacks

 •60% of the teachers surveyed make time in their day for children to have snacks

 •80% of the teachers surveyed see a link between the availability of snacks and positive academic effort

 •75% of the teachers surveyed report that they personally supply and pay for the snacks out of their own pocket!

 The Goal for the Weekday Survival Snacks